monikase/AI_Ethics/Fairness_Intervention_Playbook/1_CFT.md

 #### Intervention Selection Decision Tree

+0. **Check for dataset bias before model analysis**
+   a.
+Is the observed disparity caused by **dataset bias** (e.g., sampling bias, historical bias, or measurement bias)?
+      - Yes → Apply **data-level interventions** such as dataset rebalancing, improved data collection, or label correction
+      - No → Continue with causal pathway analysis

 1. If **direct discrimination is present** (direct path from protected attribute to outcome):
    a.
 Is the protected attribute explicitly used as a feature?
-      - Yes → Apply in-processing constraints or remove the attribute
+      - Yes → Apply **in-processing constraints** or remove the attribute
-      - No → Investigate implicit direct discrimination through model architecture
+      - No → Investigate **implicit direct discrimination** through model architecture or feature interactions

 2. If **proxy discrimination is present** (path through correlated but not causally related variables):
    a.
 Can the proxy variables be identified?
-      - Yes → Consider pre-processing approaches to transform these variables
+      - Yes → Consider **pre-processing approaches** to transform or replace these variables
-      - No → Apply in-processing regularization to minimize proxy use
+      - No → Apply **in-processing regularization** to minimize proxy use

 3. If **mediator discrimination is present** (path through variables causally influenced by protected attributes):
    a.
 Are the mediator variables legitimate predictors for the task?
-      - Yes → Consider using multi-objective optimization to balance fairness with prediction
+      - Yes → Consider **multi-objective optimization** to balance fairness with predictive accuracy
-      - No → Apply pre-processing to remove the influence of protected attributes on these variables
+      - No → Apply **pre-processing methods** to remove or adjust the influence of protected attributes on these variables

 4. If **outcome discrimination is present** (disparities in model outputs):
    a.
 Are the disparities consistent across subgroups?
-      - Yes → Consider post-processing approaches like threshold optimization
+      - Yes → Consider **post-processing approaches** such as threshold optimization
-      - No → Apply more targeted interventions based on causal structure
+      - No → Apply **targeted interventions** based on the identified causal pathways

+5. **If no problematic causal pathways are identified**
+   - Document the causal analysis and justification
+   - Continue **fairness monitoring during deployment**

 ---